Flux-Activated Resonant Control of a Bosonic Quantum Memory: Abstract

 \section{Abstract}

 Universal control of bosonic degrees of freedom provides a hardware-efficient route for quantum information processing with high-dimensional systems.
-Bosonic circuit quantum electrodynamics (cQED), which leverages transmon ancillae to coherently control long-lived superconducting cavities, is well suited to this goal.
-However, the cavity transitions are nearly degenerate in the usual dispersive regime, which limits the direct addressability of individual excitation levels and increases the complexity of engineered gates.
-Here, we integrate an on-chip flux-control architecture with a long-lived bosonic memory housed in a 3D superconducting cavity to dynamically access resonant Jaynes–Cummings (JC) interactions, enabling universal control of the cavity field with an analytically simple protocol.
-We deterministically prepare Fock states and their superpositions by sequentially climbing the JC ladder, and realize efficient arbitrary rotations between any pair of Fock levels in the memory.
-This on-demand access to JC interactions offers a versatile toolbox for implementing robust Fock-basis qudits and harnessing the rich dynamics of high-dimensional bosonic elements for quantum information processing.
+Bosonic circuit quantum electrodynamics (cQED), which leverages auxillary transmons to coherently control long-lived superconducting cavities, is well suited to this goal.
+However, such systems are traditionally operated in the dispersive regime, where the nearly degenerate cavity transitions prohibit the direct addressability of individual excitation levels of the bosonic mode and increase gate complexity.
+Here, we achieve direct oscillator control by dynamically accessing the resonant Jaynes–Cummings (JC) interactions, implemented with a hardware that integrates on-chip broadband magnetic flux delivery with a bosonic memory housed in a 3D superconducting cavity with lifetime exceeding 0.5\,ms. We demonstrate deterministic preparation of Fock states and their superpositions within 100s of nanoseconds by directly climbing the JC ladder, and realise efficient arbitrary rotations between any pair of Fock states.
+Our resonant control scheme provides an analytical method for manipulating the entire Hilbert space of the bosonic mode at rates fundamentally more favourable than traditional dispersive strategies.
+This on-demand access to JC interactions opens a promising path toward realising robust Fock-basis qudits and harnessing the rich dynamics of high-dimensional bosonic systems for quantum information processing.

-Effective control over a large Hilbert space is essential for both practical quantum information processing~\cite{shor_scheme_1995, zhou_achieving_2018, huang_learning_2023} and explorations of the rich underlying concepts of quantum physics~\cite{altman_quantum_2021, hofstetter_quantum_2018, abanin_observation_2025}.
-The pursuit of progressively larger systems often takes the form of assembling collections of many interconnected and individually controlled two-level elements.
-This scaling incurs complex hardware overhead and imposes a significant challenge to current quantum technologies.
-One strategy to reduce hardware requirements is to use quantum systems that are intrinsically more complex, such as $d$-level systems (qudits)~\cite{lanyon_simplifying_2008, wang_qudits_2020}.
-This pathway has been explored in several platforms such as in molecular spins~\cite{osanz_implementation_2025, moreno_molecular_2018}, optical photons~\cite{wang_experimental_2021, kim_qudit_2024}, trapped ions~\cite{low_control_2025, shi_efficient_2025}, silicon nuclear spins~\cite{yu_schrodinger_2025} and superconducting artificial atoms~\cite{wang_high_2025, liu_performing_2023, champion_efficient_2025}.